Gbukaa/security_week/workshops/week-2/ci_cd_overview.md

 ```

 In pairs, your task will be to come up with possible solutions that you would include as part of your CI job within your pipeline.

+Create a [flowchart diagram](https://playground.diagram.codes/d/flowchart) to illustrate:

+- what tasks your CI pipeline would perform,
+- what would trigger these tasks to be run,
+- in what order the tasks should run,
+- what would happen when a check fails.

 ### What is CD